This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

-- Navigate to the new folder (a child folder under Study).
+- Navigate to the new published study folder (a child folder under Study).

-- Look at the published datasets Physical Exam and Participants.
+- On the Clinical and Assay Data tab, look at the published datasets Physical Exam and Participants.
 Notice how the participant ids and dates have been randomized.
 Notice that the Gender and Country fields have been held back (not been published).

 Security for the New Folder

 How should you configure the security on this new folder?

 - If you want the general public to see this data, you would add Guests to the Reader role.
 This allows non-logged-in users to see the folder.